MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-transfer-consult.md

        - If the consult is with an external participant (PSTN or Teams through PSTN), select **Transfer** next to the external phone number in the call window.
 After the call is transferred, the secondary agent becomes the primary agent.
        - If the consult is with an internal agent or a supervisor, select **Transfer** on the call controls.
 The application displays the **Agent** tab with the agent or supervisor in the consult.
        - After the call is transferred, the primary agent becomes the consulting agent and can leave the call without ending the call.
 The consulting agent becomes the primary agent.
 If the primary agent leaves the call, the call ends for the customer.
-       -  If your administrator hasn't enabled the **Use bridged transfers** the external user receives a new call request.
-The customer hears a message that they're being transferred and then ringing.
+       -  If your administrator hasn't enabled **Use bridged transfers**, the external user receives a new call request.
+The customer hears a message that they're being transferred and then the ring sound.
 You won't be on the new call.

    - **Consult with external PSTN number**: Select the **Number Pad**.
 On the number pad that appears, enter the customer's country code, phone number, and then select **Call** to make your call.
     By default, the consultation is private, the customer is on hold while the primary agent speaks with the new participant.
 You can also have a public consultation, where the customer is actively involved in the conversation. <br>